 Another interesting and somewhat surprising aspect discussed in the participant interviews was the nature of the co-interpreting arrangement for arriving in the studio and using that time to connect with others.
 During the set-up times and/or when there was a delay waiting for a Minister to arrive, the Hearing techs and other staff asked the interpreters questions about sign language, interpreting, life in the community and so on.
 These interactions were interpreted by the Hearing interpreter and the Deaf interpreter responded, thus forming a stronger bond with the Hearing interactants.
-However, it was also a place where the Hearing interpreter began to feel that their contributions were diminished and the Deaf interpreter was highlighted, versus an equal chance for both interpreters to create relationships.
+However, it was also a place where the Hearing interpreter was highlighted, versus an equal chance for both interpreters to create relationships.